 Armour rating: L1

-Part rucksack, part hydration bladder, this pack from Givi uses a two-litre drink bladder within its total of three litres capacity to allow you to carry water as well as essential bits and pieces.
+Part rucksack, part hydration bladder, this pack from Givi uses a two-litre drink bladder within

 It has a breathable back and the bladder is housed in the main pocket, while there is also a secondary pocket.
 The shoulder straps are quick release to make it easy to get on and off and there’s a chest strap with a whistle.